radiantspace/test-automation-talk/README.md

       subject.add_line('Cleaners', 15)
     end

-    it 'know the sum' do
+    it 'knows the sum' do
       expect(subject.sum).to eq(57)
     end
   end